geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 ##### **Geohot** [[00:05:50](https://www.youtube.com/watch?v=sMxM41tpijc&t=350)]
 The theoretical limit supposedly is three terafops.
-But it seems like...
+But it seems like..
 It seems like SMPE gets about 80 gigaflops.
 So that might pretty much just be what we've been doing plus two cores.

 ##### **Chenyu** [[00:06:09](https://www.youtube.com/watch?v=sMxM41tpijc&t=369)]